 The Fire Precautions (Jersey) Law 1977 (the "Law") was introduced to provide protection to persons from fire risks and is enforced by the States of Jersey Fire and Rescue Service (the "SJFRS").

-The Law was previously aimed at commercial properties but, since it was revised on 1 January 2013, it now includes provisions for residential premises, specifically houses in multiple occupation ("HMOs") which now require a fire certificate.
+The Law was originally aimed at commercial properties but, since it was revised on 1 January 2013, it now includes provisions for residential premises, specifically houses in multiple occupation ("HMOs"), which now require a fire certificate.

 Which premises require a fire certificate?

-The Fire Precautions (Designated Premises) (Jersey) Regulations (the "Regulations") detail the premises which must hold a fire certificate, namely:
+The Fire Precautions (Designated Premises) (Jersey) Regulations 2012 (the "Regulations") detail the premises which must hold a fire certificate.
+Article 2 of the Regulations sets out the premises which require fire certificates in greater detail.
+They principally include:

 Hotels, tourist accommodation, lodging houses and residential schools